 October 23 – Optional Memorial

 A worldly man converts and becomes a rigorous Franciscan and great preacher

-Already famous in his mid-sixties as a theologian, preacher, and inquisitor, John was appointed by the Pope to lead a team of Franciscan missionaries to Hungary and the Bohemian peoples of central Europe.
-John Hus, a Bohemian priest, had been burned at the stake for heresy by the Church in 1415.
+Already famous in his mid-sixties as a theologian, preacher, and inquisitor, John was appointed by the Pope to lead a team of Franciscan missionaries to Hungary and the Bohemian peoples of Central Europe.
+John Hus, a Bohemian priest, had been burned at the stake by the Church for heresy in 1415.
 This searing event had caused his followers, known as Hussites, to increasingly separate themselves from the Church.
-Hussite theology was a precursor to the Protestant movement that engulfed northern Europe one hundred years after Hus’ death.
+Hussite theology was a precursor to the Protestant movement that engulfed Northern Europe one hundred years after Hus’ death.
 The Pope wanted John of Capistrano to either convert the Hussites or to subjugate them.

 Saint John of Capistrano, we ask your intercession to embolden all preachers to present the truths of Catholicism in all their fullness and vigor, and to buttress that preaching by an impeccable life of virtue and apostolic activity.